Table of contents

 - Monthly minimum fees: Fees charged if your business doesn’t meet a minimum number of required transactions

-Keep an eye out for account minimum balance requirements, which are a minimum dollar amount required typically to waive an account’s monthly fee.
-Both business savings and checking accounts could have a minimum balance requirement depending on the bank.
-In addition to minimum balance requirements, it’s important to keep an eye on overdraft fees.
-If you spend more money than you have available in your account, you could be paying an additional fee for overdrafting.
+Keep an eye out for account minimum balance requirements for both business savings and checking accounts.
+Many banks require a minimum dollar amount in accounts in order to waive monthly fees.
+Also, be aware of overdraft fees.
+If you spend more money than you have available in your account, you could be paying a substantial fee for overdrafting.
 Square Checking accounts do not have minimum balance requirements or overdraft fees.

-For more on the benefits of having a business bank account, get advice from the U.S. Small Business Administration here.
+For more on the benefits of opening a business bank account, get advice from the U.S. Small Business Administration here.
+If you’re interested in opening a free Square Checking account, you can open an account online or through your Square Point of Sale app or Dashboard.

 Square, Inc. is a financial services company, not a bank.
 Banking services are provided by Square’s banking affiliate, Square Financial Services, Inc. or Sutton Bank; Members FDIC.